quachpas/cap_flashcards/README.md

   - Image suppport is limited, as it's always put on the right side of the text.
 Better image support.
   - The icon is included in all flashcards.
 Implement a system to handle different icons according to which subject the flashcard has.
   - As of now, only one document is given "out.pdf" as the script's output.
 Categorised output will be added (sorted by subject for example).
+  - Template LaTeX flashcards' better
+    - Transfer a4paper positions to Python, to prepare for an eventual move to a configuration file.
+    - Create a new command for solutions boxes.
 - Long tasks
   - The QR code is static, a dynamic QR code generation according to the ressources found in the source file may be added in the future.
   - Write a configuration file template (YAML?) to implement: